How to find investors

 Are you ready for equity financing?

 Equity financing isn’t an option for every type of business.
-It’s not suitable for sole proprietors.
-If you want to sell shares, you’ll need to be a company or corporation (although you can sell an interest in a partnership).
+It’s not suitable for sole traders.
+If you want to sell shares, you’ll need to be a company (although you can sell an interest in a partnership).
 So you need to have the right business structure before you head down this route.

 How big is the pie?